isazeberio/kodaqs-cli_git_docker/docker.md

 ## Running the Docker container

-To run the Docker container, run the following command:
+To run the Docker container (strictly speaking, we run an instance of the Docker image as a container), run the following command:

 ```sh
 docker run character-count